7h30ry/writeups/ImaginaryCTF24/writeup.md

 Very small code

 The available functions are

 ![image](https://github.com/user-attachments/assets/f883a214-3c83-46a2-90a4-69b2432af061)

 There's a function which caught my attention and it's called `printfile`
 ![image](https://github.com/user-attachments/assets/a024b8e6-a35d-4a24-a97e-0dca58bf28e4)

-And basically what it does is to `open` the file stored in the `rdi` and prints it's content to `stdout`
+And basically, what it does is open the file stored in the rdi register and print its contents to stdout

 Ok we can tell at this point our goal would be to call this function because it wasn't referenced in the main function